 You could easily spend months exploring Beijing and you will not have seen everything in this impressive and expansive city.
 Unfortunately, we had only three days to visit Beijing…

-Beijing with a baby: a complete guide
+Beijing with kids: a complete guide

 What is the best time to visit Beijing?